 In what feels like no time at all, we jumped right into winter here in Minnesota!
 Which means I’ve been chowing down on every and any soup I can get my hands on.
-Whether it’s my Slow Cooker Chicken and Wild Rice Soup, or the daily soup offered in the work cafeteria, I’m all over it.
+Whether it’s my Vegan Butternut Squash and Pear Soup, or the daily soup offered in the work cafeteria, I’m all over it.
 Maybe you’re not a big soup person (hopefully you are since you’re reading this post), but to me, there’s nothing more comforting than a piping hot cup of soup at the end of a long, cold day.

 Now that I have a Vitamix Explorian Series E310, satisfying my soup craving is easier than ever!
 With one flick of the blender’s switch, I can transform my favorite ingredients into a delicious soup almost immediately.
 I’m especially digging the size of my E310, since it holds the perfect amount for a small batch of soup to feed our two person household.

 Using this Vitamix has encouraged me to experiment with fun ingredients and out-of-the-ordinary combinations.
 And making soups, especially blended ones, is the perfect way to pair different flavors together.

 Which leads me to today’s interesting combo.
 Inspired by seasonal produce, this Roasted Parsnip and Pear Soup has a subtle sweetness and a hint of earthiness, complemented by the piney taste of fresh thyme.
 This soup can easily take center stage at a fall dinner or holiday meal, or you can eat it on the side of a salad or a lean protein.
 No matter how you serve it, you can’t go wrong!

 How to Make Parsnip and Pear Soup

 - First, dice the parsnips, toss in olive oil, and roast for 15 to 20 minutes until slightly tender.